2018 Agenda and Schedule for the UF Law E-Discovery Conference

 Getting Critical Information From The Tough Locations – Cloud, IOT, Social Media, And Smartphones!

-Identification, preservation, and collection are more difficult than ever.
-Some courts are attuned to proportionality, but the data explosion of mobile devices, IoT, cloud, and social media impacts your commercial, personal injury, family law and other cases.
-Our panel will offer methods and practices and battle out whether the risk and quality concerns are worth the risk.
-Will Facebook Take-Outs be sufficient or is a vendor required?
-Is Apple iTunes a sufficient preservation and collection vehicle for data on IOS mobile devices?
-Moreover, how can we write a request to produce to the opposition that gets to the critical evidence?
+The use of mobile devices, IoT, cloud, and social media continues to explode, making identification, preservation, and collection more difficult than ever for your commercial, personal injury, family law and other cases.
+Our panel will offer methods and practices for how to approach these forms of ESI in efficient and effective ways – even as they debate whether the risk and concerns associated with the various approaches.
+Will Google Takeout be sufficient or is a vendor required?
+Is Apple iTunes an adequate preservation-and-collection vehicle for data on IOS mobile devices?
+And how can we write a document request that will get us the critical evidence?
 Our panel will show and tell the secrets.

 Moderator: The Honorable Amanda Arnold Sansone